mariojmdavid/alien4cloud-deep/README.md

 ### Usage

-Once Alien4Cloud started, you can connect to it using a supported browser [[Res3]](#res3).
+Once Alien4Cloud has started, you can connect to it using a supported browser [[Res3]](#res3).
-Before anything else, one should take a look at the [[Res2]](#res2).
+Before anything else, one should read the official documentation at [[Res2]](#res2).

 #### Plugin activation

 The IndigoDataCloud Orchestrator plugin comes preinstalled in the Docker container.
 It should also be activated by default.
 Please check the list from **Administration** -> **Plugins**.
 The switch on the right should be green.

 #### Instance Creation